PixelOwl/.NET/README.md

 ### **Phase 5** - Improving Performance

-For improved performance we relaised that certain data doesn't change often and can be cached.
-We can also add a few small changes to improve performance.
+Next is performance.
+Who wants to use a good system if it's slow, right?
+Data that won't change often can be cached to increase speed and compression reduces the payload.
+Do it right and even IE can run it fast... well maybe.
+These are relatively small changes that make a big difference, so let's get started.

 Overview
 - [ ] [Performance and Memory Management](https://web.microsoftstream.com/video/64098be8-6979-4c10-85f4-efa91d0cb1f1?channelId=fe5bc582-9acb-4952-9b71-b29aab0bc9e9)